sbohmann/photobackup-server/README.md

 All resources are identified and stored by their SHA-512 keys.

-The server's web gallery creates JPEG versions of HEIC and other non-JPEG image files on demand and as thumbnails.
+The server's web gallery creates JPEG versions of HEIC and other non-JPEG image files both on demand and as thumbnails.

 All resources and assets are accessible via a REST API as well, including JPEG conversions and thumbnails.